 The Galfrid School is a Community Primary School for boys and girls from 4 to 11 years old.

 We are a large, well resourced school and visitors often tell us we are friendly and caring and have created a wonderfully peaceful atmosphere for our learners.
-We provide children with a safe and stimulating learning environment and with the addition of our nursery we can say our school community is truly ‘growing together’.
+We provide children with a safe and stimulating learning environment and we believe that every single child, irrespective of background and starting points, can and will be successful in their learning.

 We hope that this website will provide you with a useful overview of our wonderful school and the people who make it such a special community to be part of.

 This website aims to give you a taster of the school, as well as providing up to date information for parents, pupils and the wider community.
 We hope that you enjoy your visit to our website, and that you find the information you are looking for.

 If you would like to know anything that is not on the website, or if you would like a hard copy of any information on the website (free of charge), please call Chelsea Scrimshaw in the school office who will be able to find the right person to help you.

 The Galfrid School (previously known as Abbey Meadows) was formed in September 2001 by the amalgamation of the Priory Infant and Junior Schools.
 These schools had been opened after the war to cater for families of the East Barnwell area who worked at Marshalls and on the railway in Cambridge.
 Cambridgeshire Local Education Authority took the decision to form an all through primary school and the amalgamating governing body was formed in 2000.
 After a long period of discussion, plans were drawn and building work commenced to extend the Infant School to accommodate the increased number of children.

 In September 2001 Abbey Meadows opened its doors despite the building work not being finished.
 It was not until February 2002 that the school was able to move into its new accommodation.

 After 10 years there was pressure on the school to expand in order to take in even more pupils due to the growth of Cambridge.
 Once again there was a significant building program leading to the school we see today.